csskins/CSSkins/README.md

 A Symfony project:

-first step - Create Basic Homepage, returning a twig template and a functional login in box for two admins
+first step - Create Basic Homepage, returning a twig template and a functional login in box for two admins: --IN PROGRESS--